Here’s how Joe Biden would combat the pandemic if he wins the election

 The Biden campaign said the virus’s toll speaks for itself.

-“With nearly 200,000 dead, more than 6 million infected with the virus, and nearly 30 million on unemployment, we desperately need action and new leadership now,” said Jamal Brown, the Biden campaign’s national press secretary.
+“With nearly 200,000 dead, more than 6 million infected with the virus and nearly 30 million on unemployment, we desperately need action and new leadership now,” said Jamal Brown, the Biden campaign’s national press secretary.

 As Biden and his aides piece together a national strategy, they are contemplating myriad questions: How many tests a day can the country conduct?
-Will states and health- care workers have needed protective equipment and supplies, or will they still be battling shortages and competing against each other?
-Might cases plateau at 40,000 a day or more, climb higher or finally begin to taper?
+Will states and health-care workers have needed protective equipment and supplies, or will they still be battling shortages and competing against one another?
+Might cases plateau at 40,000 a day or more, climb higher, or finally begin to taper off?

-“There’s a huge amount of preparation that needs to be done given the complete absence of leadership from the current administration and no time to waste,” Sullivan said.
+“There’s a huge amount of preparation that needs to be done given the complete absence of leadership from the current administration, and no time to waste,” Sullivan said.

-Among the campaign’s top priorities are planning for the complex challenge of distributing one or more coronavirus vaccines to tens of millions of Americans; appointing a “supply commander” to coordinate the distribution of supplies to states and localities; and, perhaps most importantly, unifying the country and restoring public trust in the federal government’s message.
+Among the campaign’s top priorities are planning for the complex challenge of distributing one or more coronavirus vaccines to tens of millions of Americans; appointing a “supply commander” to coordinate the distribution of supplies to states and localities; and, perhaps most important, unifying the country and restoring public trust in the federal government’s message.

-The last may be the most difficult, aides acknowledge.
+The last task may be the most difficult, aides acknowledge.
 To that end, immediately upon taking office, Biden would call Democratic and Republican governors and mayors across the country to ensure that not only does the federal government speak with one voice, but that Americans hear the same message from their state and local leaders, Sullivan said.
-He would urge state and local leaders to issue mandatory mask orders if they are still needed, and to work together on a nationwide vaccination campaign.
+He would urge state and local leaders to issue mandatory mask orders if necessary and to work together on a nationwide vaccination campaign.

 Biden has also vowed to have public health experts and doctors hold regular news conferences on the pandemic.

-With the situation rapidly evolving, Biden and Harris continue to receive regular briefings on the state of the pandemic.
+With the situation rapidly evolving, Biden and his running mate, Sen. Kamala D. Harris (D-Calif.), continue to receive regular briefings on the state of the pandemic.

 Beginning in March, Kessler and Murthy prepared briefing documents of 80-plus pages that set the agenda, Kessler said.
 Biden peppered them with questions, several campaign aides said.
 How do you keep essential services going?
 How do you keep people safe?
 What kind of equipment do we need to provide for front-line workers and their families?

-Around the same time, the campaign put together a six-person advisory committee of health experts that in addition to Kessler and Murthy, includes former Obama advisers Lisa Monaco and Ezekiel Emanuel; Rebecca Katz, director of the Center for Global Health Science and Security at Georgetown University Medical Center; and Irwin Redlener, a professor at the Columbia University Mailman School of Public Health.
+The campaign put together a six-person advisory committee of health experts that, in addition to Kessler and Murthy, includes former Obama advisers Lisa Monaco and Ezekiel Emanuel; Rebecca Katz, director of the Center for Global Health Science and Security at Georgetown University Medical Center; and Irwin Redlener, a professor at Columbia’s Mailman School of Public Health.

 The roster of experts offering advice, guidance and policy ideas has continued to grow rapidly, said several people familiar with the campaign.